Dragline 27 (DRE27) AC Upgrade at SWC Mine

 Project Information:

-Dragline 27 (DRE27) AC Upgrade at SWC Mine is an industrial energy efficiency project located at the South Walker Creek (SWC) Mine, approximately 35km west of Nebo in Queensland's Bowen Basin.
-The project was registered in October 2022.
-While the coordinates provided (-21.65, 149.85) point towards the coastal region near Sarina, the project name confirms the activity takes place at the South Walker Creek mine site, which sits further inland.
+Dragline 27 (DRE27) AC Upgrade at SWC Mine is an industrial and commercial emissions reduction project located at the South Walker Creek Mine, 35km west of Nebo in Central Queensland's Bowen Basin.
+It was registered in October 2022, and while its specific spatial area is unrecorded, it operates within the footprint of the existing open-cut mine.